Ghulam Ahmed Perwez: Economic re-organisation

-Dr. Fazlur Rahman Malik and Parwez candidly recommended that for a temporary period the state assume total direction of capital and labor.
-Parwez's position is contrasted with the traditionalists like Mawdudi, who were criticized by Parwez on the grounds that their system is essentially the same as capitalism.
+Dr. Fazlur Rahman Malik and Parwez candidly recommended that for a temporary period, the state assume total direction of capital and labor.
+Parwez's position is contrasted with the traditionalists like Mawdudi, who were criticised by Parwez on the grounds that their system is essentially the same as capitalism.
 Parwez's views were linked to the Quranic definition of Zakat, which he argued was a "universal development" tax collected and administered by a Quranic State.
 Instead of a fixed rate (e.g. 2.5% as accepted by the orthodox views), the rate would be a variable, depending on the needs of the time, as determined by the state.

 N. A. Jawed states that according to thinkers like Parwez, "hell" and "heaven" are not only concepts relating to the next life, but also represent socioeconomic systems in this world.
 "Hell", according to Parwez, is a system where humans struggle to accumulate wealth.
 In such societies competition and enmity drives men to consume themselves, resulting in social conflict and class wars.
-Parwez contrasted this with "heaven", an ideal society devoid of class distinctions, characterized by justice, peace and cooperation.
-He also redefined the concept of "satan" allegorically; as the human impulse which drives people to use their mental faculties to oppose divine laws.
+Parwez contrasted this with "heaven", an ideal society devoid of class distinctions, characterised by justice, peace and cooperation.
+He also redefined the concept of "Satan" allegorically; as the human impulse which drives people to use their mental faculties to oppose divine laws.
 Parwez found support for this view in the Quranic story of the fall of man, which he interpreted metaphorically, where the "forbidden tree" stands for the quest for acquisition and ownership.